rizanc/keypr_bridge/README.txt

 ----------------------------------------------------------------
 database\keypr_bridge_db.sql: this script has a new db ‘keypr_bridge_db’ with room_details,room_details_upload, room_inventory, room_inventory_upload,reservation_upload, reservation_room_rates_upload, reservation_room_allocation_upload tables which are currently used by dataharvesting and upload service respectively.

-1. Run the script database\keypr_bridge_db.sql on Mysql Query Browser.
+1. Run the script database\keypr_bridge_06062014.sql on Mysql Query Browser.
 2. if the data base credentials are not as follow : username:root